tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 In some applications these memory reductions completely offset the additional card table memory usage, but this is fairly rare.
 Particularly applications that did not have large remembered sets for the young generation, which are mostly very throughput-oriented applications, show the above mentioned additional memory usage.

-The refinement table is only required if the applications needs to do any refinement.
-So the refinement table could be allocated lazily, i.e. only if there is some refinement.
+The refinement table is only required if the application needs to do any refinement.
+So, the refinement table could be allocated lazily, i.e. only if there is some refinement.
 There is a large overlap between such applications and above very throughput-oriented applications.
 This is not implemented in the current version.

 ### Latency, Pause Times